 The more advanced and interactive chatbot technology grows, the more versatile it’s uses become.

 In today’s overly saturated digital world of content, ads, pop-ups, autoplay videos, and form submissions, introducing a human element back into converting can make a huge difference.

 A large amount of conversion issues stem from the forms marketers use to collect user data.
 More often than not they ask for too much personal information (or, at best, do not match the right ratio between info given and value received).

-This is where the new interactive chatbot automations can become a powerful asset.
+This is where the new interactive chatbot automation can become a powerful asset in conversion optimization.
 Space10 and other brands like them have worked to create customizable chatbots that can interact with users.

 By creating multiple choice answers for users to choose from, these chatbots can ask questions about the user’s specific needs.
 This way, you filter your incoming traffic based on how they interact.

 On top of that, you can leverage these chat integrations as form submissions themselves.